Clinical Medical Assistant Program

 pharmacy technician

-Upon successfully completing the program, students will receive a University of Utah Clinical Medical Assistant Program completion certificate.
+Upon successfully completing the program, students will receive a University of Utah Clinical Medical Assistant Program completion award.

 Within the large and growing healthcare industry, medical assistants play a key role in keeping a healthcare facility running smoothly.
 They perform general patient care and handle routine administrative responsibilities that frequently include the following: